-Recent abuse of dominance probes have focused on the pharmaceutical sector, where the CMA has open investigations into issues like excessive pricing and allegedly unlawful rebates.
-The recent high-profile infringement decisions in the 'pay-for-delay' (GlaxosSmithKline) and excessive pricing (Pfizer/Flynn Pharma) cases resulted in high fines (£37.6 million on GlaxoSmithKline and £84.2 million on Pfizer).
-By contrast, from 2012 to 2014 the CMA imposed only £65 million of fines in total.
+Recent abuse of dominance probes have focused on the pharmaceutical sector, where the CMA has open investigations into issues such as excessive pricing and allegedly unlawful rebates.
+High-profile infringement decisions in the 'pay-for-delay' (GlaxosSmithKline), excessive pricing (Pfizer/Flynn Pharma), and price discrimination (Royal Mail) cases have resulted in high fines (£37.6 million on GlaxoSmithKline; £50 million on Royal Mail; and £84.2 million on Pfizer).
+By contrast, from 2012 to 2014 the OFT imposed only £65 million of fines in total.